viktorholk/arma3-mod-manager-console/README.md

 }
 ````

 If the application cannot resolve the correct paths, you can edit them here.
+The `executable_name` field allows you to specify a different Arma 3 executable name (without the `.app` extension) if needed.

 ### Custom Mods